crystal-lang/crystal/_gitbook/syntax_and_semantics/the_program.md

 # The Program

-The program is a global object in which you can define methods and file-local variables.
+The program is a global object in which you can define types, methods and file-local variables.

 ``` ruby
 # Defines a method in the program